API endpoint caching

 For example: If the retention period is set to 600 seconds - or 10 minutes - entries remain in the cache for 10 minutes, and then are automatically flushed.

-Note: Workspaces have a limit of 10,000 cache entries.
+Each user ID has a cache limit of 10,000 entries.
 When this limit is reached, the oldest entries are flushed to accommodate newer entries.

 # Caching using path and query string parameters